 Now, there are exceptions to the rule.
 There are some powerful men out there who've worn custom-tailored suits with handmade Italian shoes — and a pair of red or lavender socks.

-It has to be done right — you can’t just throw them on with anything — but there’s usually a way to make it work.
+It has to be done right – you can't just throw them on with anything.
+However, there's usually a way to make it work.

 Why would you, though?